dmbarbour/wikilon/docs/AboutABC.md

 ### Comments

-It is not difficult to model comments in ABC.
+I generally recommend documentation be pushed represented as associative metadata at the AO layer via words like `foo.doc`, `foo.talk`, `foo.about`, `foo.author`, or `foo.example`.
+But it is not difficult to model comments in ABC.
 For example:

         "this is my boomstick!
         ~{&a2}{@rem}d

-I generally prefer documentation be pushed to associative structure at the AO layer, into words like `foo.doc`, `foo.talk`, `foo.about`, `foo.author`, or `foo.example`.
-But if we're going to model comments, the `{&a2}` arity annotation and `{@rem}` gate make them more useful and accessible than comments are in most programming languages.
-The gate enables logging, conditional breakpoints, etc..
-The arity annotation resists premature destruction of the comment and enables construction of commented values or programs.
+The arity annotation `{&a2}` and gate `{@rem}` make this ABC comment more useful and accessible compared to comments are in most programming languages.
+The gate enables logging of comments, conditional breakpoints on comments, etc..
+The arity annotation resists premature processing and elimination of the comment, and enables runtime construction of commented values or programs.

 ### Gates for Active Debugging